Admitted Students

 Deadline:

-We are excited to welcome you to your new home at the University of Austin and your beautiful, brand new apartment at Union on 24th.
+We are excited to welcome you to your new home at the University of Austin and your beautiful apartment at Union on 24th.

 What to Expect on Move-In Day